-In October of 2016, The American Academy of Pediatrics updated the recommendation for children ages 2 to 5 years, recommending limiting screen use to 1 hour per day of high-quality programs.
+In October of 2021, The American Academy of Pediatrics updated the recommendation for children ages 2 to 5 years, recommending limiting screen use to less than 1 hour per day.
 Too much screen time has been linked to obesity, irregular sleep, behavioral problems, impaired academic performance, violence and less time for play.